CPlusPatch/lies-of-mathematics/README.md

 # One By One Proof

 In mathematics, we are told that $1*1=1$.
-However, I intend to prove that this is a lie.
+However, I intend to prove that this is a lie, it is in fact equal to 2.

 Think about it.
 If we have one apple, and we add another apple, we have two apples.
 This is a fundamental truth that we all know.